CoAxLab/niphlem/docs/user_guide.rst

 4-Variation Models
 ====================

-Niphlem can also generate nuisance regressors for variation in breathing rate/volume and heart rate.
+*Niphlem* can also generate nuisance regressors for variation in breathing rate/volume and heart rate.

 4.1- Variation in breathing rate/volume regressors
 ------------------------------------------------------------

-The algorithm for variability artifacts fromo breathing rate/volume is as follows:
+The algorithm for variability artifacts from breathing rate/volume is as follows:

 1. Computation of the standard deviation of the signal within a time window centered at each TR.
 Such a time window has been usually taken as 3*TR long (Chang, 2009).
 This operation thus yields a time series at the scanner acquisition time resolution.
 2. Z-score normalization.